-The term 'Retail Banking' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Retail Banking' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Retail banking is also called consumer banking.
 This form of banking is most easily described as the common everyday activities of financial service firms.
 In this definition their individual clientele utilize the local area branches of the more significant and bigger commercial banks.
 They provide a wide range of services to their customers through this division of financial services.
 These include checking and savings accounts, personal loans, mortgages for homes, lines of credit, credit cards and debit cards, and CDs certificates of deposits investment opportunities for customers.
 The main concentration is on the one on one consumer relationship.